 “The racialized sexual exploitation of people of color that developed during slavery and colonization impacts cultural expectations and beliefs about the availability and use of children of color for commercial sex today.”
 (The Racial Roots of Human Trafficking, UCLA Law Review, 2015).

-The concept of human trafficking is not new and has historically and intentionally driven the narrative that only white women can be trafficked, and often excluded nonwhite women from legal protection.
+Historically, the narrative surrounding human trafficking has been focused on the victimization of young, white women, and often excluded nonwhite people from legal protection.
 What is now considered human trafficking, was previously recognized in the US as “white slavery,” and only applied to the trafficking of a white woman and ignored labor trafficking altogether.
 Black women and other People of Color were not uniformly recognized as crime victims.

 “The white slavery campaign ignored the pervasiveness of sex trafficking of Black women and girls.
 For example, during the Great Migration, employment agencies in northern American cities recruited Black women from the South to come to Boston, Chicago, and New York for promised jobs in factories, department stores, and other reputable businesses.
 When the women arrived, however, their bags were confiscated and they were sent to work in brothels as prostitutes, or as maids.
 Black girls, unlike white girls, were not protected by early pandering laws.

 This refusal to recognize women and girls of color as victims of forced prostitution perpetuates the Jezebel myth that Black women would always consent to sex.
 Indeed, because the law “did little to discourage White men who were determined to have their way with Black women,” the alleged rape of a Black woman—particularly at the hands of a White man—has traditionally not been recognized as a crime.
 Further, the claim that, “Black women do not experience coerced sex in the sense that white women experience it… reflect[s] a set of myths about Black women’s supposed promiscuity which were used to excuse white men’s sexual abuse.”